n8tlmps/portfolioprojects/dsjobs_clean/README.md

 ## Goal
 The goal of this project is to clean and prepare data from the `uncleaned_ds_jobs` table for analysis.
 The data is titled 'Data Science Job Posting on Glassdoor' and can be found on [Kaggle](https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor?resource=download).

+### Questions of Interest
+- Can you make the salary column into integers?
+- What information can you extract out of job descriptions?
+- How can you remove the numbers from the company name?
+- How can you create some new features?

 ## Step-by-Step Process

 ### Step 0: Initial Exploration